 They date back to the 19th century; some people credit Lord Tweedlemouth with the creation of the Red Golden Retrievers.
 However, others say it was just a runt of a Retriever that was mated with an Irish Settler that created this fascinating dog breed.
 I tend to think that Lord Tweedlemouth created the Red Golden Retriever.

 The Red Golden Retrievers are purebred dogs but despite that fact.
 The American Kennel Club keeps saying that they are not purebred.
 Due to the redness of their coat.

 The Red Golden Retriever is often mistaken for an Irish Settler.
 Allow me to explain, the coat of the Red Golden Retriever can range from a dark rusty color to a reddish hue.
-Which can make it seem as if they are an Irish Settler.
-They have a double layer of fur that allows them to be warm and dry even if their outer coat gets wet in the winter.
+Which can make it seem as if they are Irish Settlers.
+They have a double layer of coat that allows them to be warm and dry even if their outer coat gets wet in the winter.

 The Red Golden Retriever at a Quick Glance

 - House or apartment – They would do a lot better in a house with a fenced-in yard.

 - Temperament – Funny, Loyal, Smart, Devoted, Gentle, Trustworthy